AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-11.md

 ### Can we have multiple HTTP servers?

 Can we create multiple applications on the same server?
 Multiple servers on multiple machines?
 Confusing, right?
 Haha, I mean, is it possible to have multiple servers running to handle different things?
 Yes, it's possible!
-Now, suppose you have two HTTP servers, meaning two Nodejs instances.
+Now, suppose you have two HTTP servers, meaning two NodeJs instances.
 Which server will handle the incoming request?
 It will be decided based on the **port**

 ### Ports in IP addresses (who handles the request)